samuellembke/drizzle-edge-pg-proxy-client/README.md

 - `docker-compose.yml` - Docker Compose configuration
 - `Dockerfile` - Docker build instructions
-- `.env` - Environment variables (customize as needed)
+- `.env.coolify` - Example environment variables for Coolify

-Just connect your repository to your deployment platform and the proxy server will be automatically built and deployed.
+#### Deploying to Coolify

+1. Connect your repository to Coolify
+2. Set up the required environment variables:
+   - `DATABASE_URL` - Connection string to your PostgreSQL database
+   - `AUTH_TOKEN` - (Optional) Secret token for proxy authentication
+3. Deploy the application

+**Important**: You must provide your own PostgreSQL database.
+The proxy service will connect to your existing database using the `DATABASE_URL` environment variable.

 ### Example Proxy Implementations